Security Awareness Training is a key challenge for many organisations.

 In order to remediate the risks that arise from the human aspect of cyber security, Security Awareness Training seeks to influence real behaviour change and embed a cyber secure culture in organisations

-As cyber attacks continue to increase in size, sophistication and cost, it is vital that employees are educated and empowered to change their behaviours and protect your organisation from potential risk.
+As cyber attacks continue to increase in size, sophistication and cost, it is vital that employee training educates and empowers end users to change their behaviours and protect your organisation from potential risk.

 Start with CEO Leadership